geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 - Accept the shared repository by clicking this link: [https://code.earthengine.google.com/?accept_repo=geohackweek2018](https://code.earthengine.google.com/?accept_repo=geohackweek2018)
 - In the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Shared" section.
 A directory called *geohackweek2018* should appear with read-only versions of the full scripts from each episode.

 Any updates will be reflected in these versions of the code.
-Just like the other scripts, these are also version controlled through git.
+Like all GEE scripts, these are version controlled.
 Read or write permissions for individuals or groups can be set in the Code Editor using the little grey share icon that appears to the right if you move your mouse over the directory name in the *Scripts* tab.
 You should have read-only access to this repo.

 <br>